 Useful reading: Siviter H et al (2018) Sulfoxaflor exposure reduces bumblebee colony reproductive success.
 Nature 561:109-112

-The impacts of plastic pollution on River Thames biota
+The impacts of Thames plastic pollution on native biota

-The shifting baseline syndrome and its impact on conservation management
+The shifting baseline syndrome and its impact on perceptions of environmental change

 Mathematical Models of Parent-of-Origin Expression

 Genomic imprinting refers to the silencing of genes according to their parental origin (either paternally silenced and maternally expressed or vice versa).
 In this research I am interested in elaborating mathematical models that explore why would natural selection favour losing the advantages of diploidy to produce a functionally haploid locus

 Mathematical Models of Gene Transmission